Preparation for the operation at home

 There is an injection made into the spider vein area using a certain compound that causes the vein to collapse and become non-functional.
 The name of the compound is Aethoxysclerol and is available in two solutions of different strength; 0.5% or 1% depending on the size of the varicose vein which solution is used.
 In the case of large spider vein and of lesser types of varicose veins sometimes foam solutions are used that are made by combining air and Aethoxysclerol.
 Occasionally this treatment needs to be repeated at a later time but normally the next treatment is given 4 months later.

 If you have any symptoms that you find unusual following an operation then you should contact us.
-Two weeks after the operation you may feel minor pain in the area where the laser treatment was given.
-This is not dangerous and it is enough to take a painkiller if needed.
-It is not uncommon to have a small swelling of the skin around the holes and this will disappear in a few days.
-Bruised skin where the varicose veins were will disappear in a few days or weeks.
+Two weeks after the operation you might feel a slight pain where the laser treatment was given.
+It is usually on the inner side of your thigh or the back of you calf.
+That is not dangerous at all and it is enough to take in some painkillers.
+It is common that people experience swollenness around the holes that disappear in a couple of days.
+The bruising will disappear within days/weeks as well.